Appledystopia: Independent Technology News

 When my iPhone 14 Pro Max (not even six months old!) was at a 1% battery level, I cranked up the brightness, turned on the flashlight, and played a movie to drain the battery.
 It took 30 minutes.
 This is not good.
 It shows that Apple’s recalibration process doesn’t work and the iPhone’s battery metering is way off.

-With the newest iPhone 14 Pro Max, you go from a 100% to 90% battery level in 20 minutes, but 1% to 0% takes 30 minutes.
+With my iPhone 14 Pro Max, it went from 100% to 90% battery level in 20 minutes, but 1% to 0% takes 30 minutes.
 Danger, Will Robinson!
 This does not compute.
 It looks like Apple’s recalibration algorithm is more about impressing or placating users than effective battery management.
 That’s probably why it’s a black box with no feedback or statistics other than the ambiguous “battery health” percentage.

 ^ top